mxyx0412/TheOtherUs/README.md

 ### **Team: Neutral**
 The Lawyer is a neutral role that has a client.\
 The client might be an Impostor or Jackal which is no Lover.\
-Depending on the options, the client can also be a Jester.\
+Depending on the options, the client can also be a Jester or even any role.\
 The Lawyer needs their client to win in order to win the game.\
 Their client doesn't know that it is their client.\
 If their client gets voted out, the Lawyer dies with the client.\